yjin07/train-llava/readme.md

 ## Training Process

 The training process for the LLava model is conducted using a SLURM script, `run.sh`, which manages the distributed training across multiple GPUs.
-The training utilizes DeepSpeed with a Zero-2 optimization strategy and runs on four A100 GPUs to efficiently handle large-scale model training.
+The training utilizes DeepSpeed with a Zero-2 optimization strategy and runs on 4 A100 GPUs to efficiently handle large-scale model training.